“Should I use ArgoCD or Flux?”

 Don’t Overthink It

 3. Start simple.
-Either tool handles 90% of use cases out of the box.
+Either tool covers the common 90% out of the box.

-4. You can always switch.
-The investment is in your Git repos, not the tool.
+4. Remember you can switch.
+Your investment lives in your Git repos, so the tool is not a lock-in.